dkp1903/digimocker/README.md

 Deployed version - https://digimocker.herokuapp.com/api/

-Routes

-Sign up(name/email/password) - /api/user/register/

-Login(email/password) - /api/user/login/

-Get all docs - /api/docs

-Process -
+## How do you go about it?

+The service is CLI based only(no UI), so you'll have to use Postman to test the APIs.

-- Sign up
+1. Sign up route - /user/register.
+Sign up using name, email and password
-- Login
+2. Log in route - /user/login.
+Login using email and password.
-- Copy the access token that login returns, and pass it in the header for the GET /api/docs request, with request body being the email.
+3. Log in will return an auth token.
+Copy it.
+4. To fetch list of all docs - /docs - pass in the auth token you'd copied in the request header as 'auth-token' and pass in { email: <your-login-email> } in the body
+5. To fetch a particular document (Aadhar/PAN/DL) - /docs/Aadhar.
+Everything else the same as in 4.

 Sample user -